 In the winter, Alocasias and Colocasias should be dug right after the first light frost.
 After cleaning off the bulbs with water, I allow them to dry.
 The Missouri Botanical Garden recommends packing the bulbs in peat moss or wood shavings.
 They should be stored at temperatures between 40-50 degrees F. for the winter.
 To improve drainage for next season's tropical plantings, incorporate 3 inches of compost into the bed this fall.
 Bulbs should be planted back outside around the 15th of May, 2-3 inches below the soil's surface.

-Page 2 of 2 - Last year I packed my Colocasia bulbs in a box full of dry shredded oak leaves, wrapped in a double layer of Agribon row cover fabric.
+Last year I packed my Colocasia bulbs in a box full of dry shredded oak leaves, wrapped in a double layer of Agribon row cover fabric.
 This box I placed underneath the house in a slightly below ground concrete crawl space.
 With the mild winter, the bulbs overwintered beautifully.
 There are many ways to accomplish this over wintering process, but if done properly, the plants can spread, and become quite enormous over the years.

 Opportunity for Avid Gardeners interested in sharing their knowledge of gardening with others: